Flexible Data Modeling is Key for Product Information Management Strategy

 - Resolve complexity— From simple to elaborate use cases – deploy PIM effectively in different scenarios with better levels of data governance, risk management, and control.

 Though, a PIM system presents a trusted, uniform version of product master data that optimizes business value chains and drives the economic activity of product-centric organizations.
-However, a reliable Product Information Management Platform inherently needs the support of a flexible data model that allows seamless updating and governance of master data.
+However, a reliable PIM platform inherently needs the support of a flexible data model that allows seamless updating and governance of master data.
 It must have a flexible workflow that can be easily fine-tuned with the business process while maintaining data governance.
 This means that the adaptive user interface (UI) must adjust to underlying data models automatically without any additional coding or implementation efforts.

 To sum it up, diving head-first in the PIM implementation is not the answer.
 Businesses must carefully evaluate how they can amplify the benefits of PIM with flexible data modeling.